vartikasinghp/vartikasinghp/README.md

 ## 👩‍💻 About Me

-- 🌱 I’m currently working on **Machine Learning Projects & Web Apps**
+- 🌱 I’m currently working on **Web Development Projects & ML Projects**
 - 💬 Ask me about **Data Analysis, Competitive Programming, Web Development**
 - 📫 Reach me at: [vartika.191732@gmail.com](mailto:vartika.191732@gmail.com)
-- 🧠 Fun Fact: *“I debug in dreams too.”*
+- 🧠 Fun Fact: *“The best error message is the one that never shows up!”*

 ---